mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

 * Link any implementation or design tickets to the request.
 * Update the Fix Version of the feature to provide an indication of when the reporting request may be addressed.
 Generally, `Planned: Near Term` means it will be addressed in the next 1-3 releases, `Planned: Ongoing` means that is something that is being actively worked on, but progress may be slow, `Planned: Unscheduled` means we plan on addressing, but it is not currently on the roadmap, `Future Consideration` means we need to collect more details on use cases and demand before scheduling into a future roadmap and`Not Planned` means that we will not be working on addressing the request.
 * Update the ticket status to closed when a feature is completed.

+#### Customer Request Rotation

+In sync with the Twitter rotation, Product Managers rotate responsibility weekly for monitoring newly filed [customer requests](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=17&projectKey=CR&view=planning.nodetail&quickFilter=97&issueLimit=100) and ensuring newly filed requests are assigned to the appropriate PM according to areas of ownership.
+The weekly PM meeting is the time to identify requests where ownership is unlcear or merits discussion.
+The PM on rotation should also remind fellow PMs in the Product Management channel to review their requests and at a minimum update the Fix Version.

 #### Community Success